|I.||Billing and Payment Deadlines|

 - A paper check must be received by the due date in order to prevent the assessment of service charges

 - In certain cases, verification of check clearance may be required before the removal of a registration hold.
-The final day to pay via check in order to clear a registration hold prior to graduation is 10 business days before the start of graduation.
-After this point, payment must be made via eCheck, cash, wire, certified check, or money order
+The final day to pay via check in order to clear a registration hold prior to graduation is 5 business days before the start of graduation.
+After this point, payment must be made via eCheck, cash, wire, certified check, money order, or credit card

 - Never send cash through the mail